 A vision statement is exactly what it sounds like.
 It’s a vision for the direction of your company and what it aspires to be.

 These two statements aren’t really interchangeable.
 They both reflect the purpose and goals of your business, but serve completely different purposes.
-Your mission statement should serve as the roadmap to achieve your vision statement.
-And your vision statement should serve as the guiding light for the aspirations of your business.
+Your mission statement is the roadmap to achieve your vision.
+Your vision statement is a much broader picture of the aspirations for your business.

 These can be completely separate written statements for your business, or they can be combined into a more comprehensive mission statement.
 Having all three does allow you to utilize them for different business purposes, so it may be worth developing variations over time.